DahanPan/DahanPan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Ph.D. candidate in the computer security research team [GoSec](https://gosec.sjtu.edu.cn/) in the CS department, Shanghai Jiao Tong University, advised by Prof. [Yuanyuan Zhang](http://yyjess.com/).
+I was a CTFer of 0ops.
 My research interests include Software and System Security, Fuzzing, and TEE.
 I graduated from Lanzhou University in 2020 with a B.S. in Computer Science.